neha-kay/Kiko-plus/_posts/2014-03-03-getting-the-first-date-isnt-the-hardest-part.md

 category: relationships
 ---

-Getting the first date isn't the hardest part; __it's finding a reason to continue meeting up that is__.
+Getting the first date isn't the hardest part; it's __finding a reason to continue meeting up__ that is.

 One off meetups are easy; translating that into a series of n + 1 meetings is tricky at best, and usually avoided.

 ### A Thought Experiment

 Say you’re at a coffee shop and meet someone really cool who could totally be a potential dating partner.
-But you’ve only talked to this person for a total of 5 minutes, so you don't _really_ know that much about his/her values and whether he/she is truly a great romantic match.
+But you’ve only talked to this person for a total of 5 minutes, so you don't _really_ know that much about his/her values and whether (s)he's truly a great romantic match.

 ### You have a couple options: